 Faina is a dish made of chickpea flour, olive oil, salt, and pepper.
 This healthy pizza substitution is filling and packed with protein, while still providing that perfect bread-like texture and flavor.
 It tastes great dipped in olive oil and hot peppers or homemade tomato sauce.
 (And if you can’t make it to Argentina, it’s easy to make at home.)

 Wine is an important drink in Argentina.
 Malbec is definitely the most popular because it is grown in abundance in the western region of the country.
 The great thing about Buenos Aires is that if you’re tired of Malbec or don’t like red wine, you still have options.

 A popular mix among young people here is combining red wine and orange soda.
 The drink is refreshing, bubbly and fruity.
 Another wine option commonly found in Buenos Aires is Moscato.
 If you like white or sweet wine, that one’s for you.

 These flaky little treats are Argentina’s national dessert.
 Their sweet and oily flavors resemble baklava, but instead of having a layer of nuts, pastelitos are filled with jelly.
 The most popular kind is batata (sweet potato).

 Para llevar, meaning “to go” is a phenomenon in Buenos Aires that I have grown to love.
 The city is filled with cafe-type places that sell prepared foods.
 All the para llevar places have an overwhelming amount of options, including chicken, empanadas, tofu, quiche, noodles, grilled and raw veggies, and fruit.

-Some locations that are even vegan and vegetarian.
-The food is so fresh and tasty I’ve felt like I could happily give up meat.
+Some locations are even vegan and vegetarian.
+The food is so fresh and tasty that I feel like I could happily give up meat.